Generalised intermediate dimensions: Preliminaries and definitions of dimensions

 The space $X$ is \emph{uniformly perfect} if there exists $c \in (0,1)$ such that $X$ is $c$-uniformly perfect. \end{defn} Intuitively, a metric space is uniformly perfect if it does not have islands which are very separated from the rest of the space.

-\begin{defn} A metric space is said to be \emph{doubling} if there exists a constant $M \in \mathbb{N}$ (called the \emph{doubling constant}) such that for every $x \in X$ and $r>0$, there exists $x_1,\ldots,x_M \in X$ such that $B(x,2r) \subseteq \bigcup_{i=1}^M B(x_i,r)$. \end{defn}
+\begin{defn} A metric space is said to be \emph{doubling} if there exists a constant $M \in \mathbb{N}$ (called the \emph{doubling constant}) such that for every $x \in X$ and $r>0$, there exists $x_1,\dotsc,x_M \in X$ such that $B(x,2r) \subseteq \bigcup_{i=1}^M B(x_i,r)$. \end{defn}

-The following notions of dimension give information about the `thickest' part of subsets of a metric space. \begin{defn} The \emph{Assouad dimension} of a non-empty subset $F$ of a metric space is defined by
+The Assouad and lower dimensions, studied in detail in~\cite{Fraser2020}, are dual notions which give information about the `thickest' and `thinnest' part of a set respectively: \begin{defn} Suppose a subset $F$ of a metric space has more than one point.
+Then the \emph{Assouad dimension} of $F$ is defined by